ojii/pymaging/docs/dev/api.rst

     .. method:: _fill_reverse_palette

-        Populates the reverse palette, which is a mapping of :class:`pymaging.color.Color` instances to their index in the palette.
+        Populates the reverse palette, which is a mapping of :class:`pymaging.colors.Color` instances to their index in the palette.
 Sets :attr:`reverse_palette`.

     .. method:: resize(width, height, resample_algorithm=nearest, resize_canvas=True)